 Dry and wet risers are fixed fire fighting systems, used by the Fire Service in the event of a fire.
 Dry risers are generally found in buildings between 18 and 50m in height.
 However, buildings less than 18m in height, may also have dry risers.
 Any buildings over 50m in height will have a wet riser installed.

-It is crucial that these systems are in good working order at all times and their location clearly signed as they are used by the Fire Service to direct water to the fire quickly and effectively.
+It is crucial that these riser systems are in good working order at all times and their location clearly signed as they are used by the Fire Service to direct water to the fire quickly and effectively.

-As experienced Fire Service Professionals, our team are best placed to make sure that your premises is ‘emergency-ready’ – including updated signage and navigation.
+As experienced Fire Service Professionals, our team are best placed to make sure that your premises are ‘emergency-ready’ – including updated signage and navigation.

 Adena Fire will ensure that your systems comply with BS9990:2015.